AZANK7173/AZANK7173/README.md

 - **[Data Science Courses, Notebooks and Classes:](https://github.com/AZANK7173/Data_Science_Contents)** Data Science Contents that I developted at Turing USP.
 Including, Deep Learning, Data Analysis, Time Series prediction, Model interpretability and much more.
 - **[Rotten Scrapper Application:](https://github.com/AZANK7173/Rotten_scrapping)** Real-Time Analysis application made by scrapping Rotten Tomatoes Movies (deployed on Streamlit).
 - **[GraduatiON - Website for Undergrads:](https://github.com/GraduationOrganizationTeam/graduation-project)** Website developted with Django in order to create a safe space in which students and professor can interact and evaluate college level courses.
-- **[Sage:](https://github.com/AZANK7173/Sage)** Code development of an IoT system that interacts with a pill dispenser in order to follow and control medicine disposability
+- **[Sage - IoT pill dispenser:](https://github.com/AZANK7173/Sage)** Code development of an IoT system that interacts with a pill dispenser in order to follow and control medicine disposability
-- **[Locaturing:](https://github.com/turing-usp/locaturing)** Application created with dash that makes movie recommendations based in a selected previous movie, the approach is content-based and done using string concatenation and cosine similarity.
+- **[Locaturing - Content based recomendation system for movies:](https://github.com/turing-usp/locaturing)** Application created with dash that makes movie recommendations based in a selected previous movie, the approach is content-based and done using string concatenation and cosine similarity.
 In the application, it is possible to choose the weights of each feature to consider in the decision (i.e Director, Cast, Theme, etc).

 ---
 ## 📈 GitHub Stats